bramus/mixed-content-scan/readme.md

 Example: `mixed-content-scan https://www.bram.us/ --ingore=./wordpress.txt --output=./results.txt --format=no-ansi`

-The logic to parsing the options is provided by [pwfisher/command-line-php](https://github.com/pwfisher/CommandLine.php).

 ## Handling errors

 Internally Mixed Content Scan uses Curl to perform requests.
 If an error should be encountered (in case of a connection loss for example), the error will be shown on screen: